Smaller crowds challenge Putin after Russia poll

 "Only the street can change the authorities.
 Only the masses.
 We have no other option.
 That's why we'll be fighting, going onto the streets - until we overthrow them," he said.

-But organisers did not agree on a date for the next protest and many said the opposition has to be patient over its demands for a more open political system and greater democracy.
+But organizers did not agree on a date for the next protest and many said the opposition has to be patient over its demands for a more open political system and greater democracy.

 "If this system took 15 or so years to be created, we need a few years - three, four, five - to dismantle it," Yavlinsky said.